 - With regard to Police contact telephone numbers for use by rural areas, there would be a requirement for all Forces to have a named Officer for communities.
 This was currently the case in Bedfordshire, however it was acknowledged that when personnel changed this was not always communicated. - 6.1 Communication and Engagement Strategy referring to the sentence "We will ensure there is adequate access to policing services across our communities.", the Commissioner agreed to review the text to improve its substance.
-Difficult to elaborate ont his until after the project documents are written, we will detail more fully in the milestone plan and delivery plans With regard to the sentence starting "We will communicate with the people of Bedfordshire...." and the result of a PCP Task and Finish Group which found that confidence in the police was low, the Commissioner suggested that communication was a two way process.
+With regard to the sentence starting "We will communicate with the people of Bedfordshire...." and the result of a PCP Task and Finish Group which found that confidence in the police was low, the Commissioner suggested that communication was a two way process.
 The Police was going to introduce technology to enable crimes to be reported and for issues to be highlighted.
 This would also provide feedback on previous reports.
 The level of negative reports being communicated was a concern and on the other hand there was so much good work which was not reported.
 The narrative on communications was being improved.
-(The Chair commented that the Chief Constable had spoken of the high level of

-- calls being received from the public and it was questioned as to the level of resource which could be invested to improve the system.) - 6.2 Transparency With reference to the "HMIC-FRS Report on the super-complaint on policing and immigration status", the Commissioner advised that this referred to him ensuring that the Chief Constable gave these issues due regard. - Bedfordshire had in its locality: Yarlswood IDC; Toddington Services (hot spot for migrants being dropped off); and London Luton Airport, and these all presented a challenge.
+(The Chair commented that the Chief Constable had spoken of the high level of calls being received from the public and it was questioned as to the level of resource which could be invested to improve the system.) - 6.2 Transparency With reference to the "HMIC FRS Report on the super-complaint on policing and immigration status", the Commissioner advised that this referred to him ensuring that the Chief Constable gave these issues due regard. - Bedfordshire had in its locality: Yarlswood IDC; Toddington Services (hot spot for migrants being dropped off); and London Luton Airport, and these all presented a challenge.
 The Plan set out what the response to these tasks would be.
 Migrants were not the biggest concern in the County, however the Commissioner needed to be mindful, whenever there was potential harm to the public.